Odwalla-J/ODCON2/README.md

 These should work for all IR gun systems, only one set of these are required per TV.
 - IR LED Setup (https://a.aliexpress.com/_mKVuVFi)

+**PSU**

+- 24V 3A Power Supply (https://s.click.aliexpress.com/e/_mry11qu)

+---

+## Recommended Tools

+Before beginning a build it is advisable to have a few of the following tools to assist you.

+- A 3D Printer: not entirely necessary if you can have a friend print this for you, I've printed these models sucessfully on a 2018 Ender 3 and a Bambu Labs P1P.
+- A Soldering Iron: A reasonable variable temperature iron is recommended, the Pinecil V2 by Pine64 is an excellent budget model that will work using the same PSU required by the gun.
+- Hex Drivers/Bits: A set of drivers for M2/3/4 screws will be needed, ball-end drivers are HIGHLY recommeded.
+- Needle Nose Pliers
+- Adjustable Wrench
+- Small Phillips Head (+) screwdriver

 ---

 ## Printing